FISHARMNIC/ham-lang/README.md

 -- deadspot --

-5/20/23: Added function prototypes and fixed issue with arrays being stuck read as 8bit
+5/20/23: Added function prototypes, fixed issue with arrays being stuck read as 8bit, implemented new type of function, added library inclusion, creating run script that does everything easily